-The school requires a specialist assessment of the child's needs, stating that the primary need of the pupil is a specific learning difficulty.
-The assessment required will depend upon the individual needs of the child, and may include an Educational Psychologist's report or a full dyslexia report by a specialist teacher; or an Occupational Therapist's report.
+The Unicorn School's admissions policy requires a specialist assessment of the pupil's needs, stating that the primary need of the pupil is a specific learning difficulty.
+The assessment required will depend upon the individual needs of the pupil, and may include an Educational Psychologist's report or a full dyslexia report by a specialist teacher; or an Occupational Therapist's report.

-In the majority of cases the child's specific learning difficulty is dyslexia.
+In the majority of cases the pupil's specific learning difficulty is dyslexia.
 The school will also provide for dyspraxic pupils and for dyscalculic pupils.

 As secondary needs, speech and language differences, visual or hearing difficulties, physical disabilities and ADD can be provided for on site and with advice from other agencies.